smcauliffe/_s/readme.txt

 === Getting Started ===

-The first thing you want to do is copy the _s directory and change the name to something else.
+The first thing you want to do is copy the BAM directory and change the name to something else.
 Like, say, megatherium.
 Then you'll need to do a three-step find and replace on the name in all the templates.

-1. Search for _s inside single quotations to capture the text domain.
+1. Search for BAM inside single quotations to capture the text domain.
-2. Search for _s_ for to capture all the function names
+2. Search for bam_ for to capture all the function names
-3. Search for _s with a space before it to replace all the occurrences of it in comments.
+3. Search for BAM with a space before it to replace all the occurrences of it in comments.
 (You'd replace this with the capitalized version of your theme name.)

 or ...

-Search for:'_s'
+Search for:'bam'
 Replace with:'megatherium'
-Search for:_s_
+Search for:bam_
 Replace with:megatherium_
-Search for: _s
+Search for: BAM
 Replace with: Megatherium

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.